ThomasCarstens/jekyll/_posts/2018-10-25-Build-your-image-dataset-faster.md

 caption="xkcd: Is It Worth the Time?"
 %}{: .align-right .width-half}

-Luckily [transfer learning](http://cs231n.github.io/transfer-learning/) drastically reduces the required number of images for most classification problems, but you still have to come up with 100-1000 of images and (depending on the accuracy you're after and the number of classes you require) this can be challenging.
+Luckily [transfer learning](http://cs231n.github.io/transfer-learning/) drastically reduces the required number of images for most classification problems, but you still have to come up with 100s to 1000s of images and (depending on the accuracy you're after and the number of classes you require) this can be challenging.

 Recently I struggled with this problem myself and after consulting the xkcd time vs. effort chart I created the python package [fastclass](https://github.com/cwerner/fastclass) to make the process less painful.

 ## FastClass